maryclare/atsa/index.md

 News
 -------
+* Sunday 5/5/19
+  - Reminder - office hours for Monday, May 6, from 2-4pm have been rescheduled to Tuesday, May 7, from 11-1pm.
 * Thursday 5/2/19
   - Code from class on [VAR/VMA/VARMA](https://maryclare.github.io/atsa/content/code/code_13.R) and [multivariate state-space models](https://maryclare.github.io/atsa/content/code/code_14.R) has been posted.
 * Wednesday, 5/1/19
   - Notes on [multivariate regression/the general linear model](https://maryclare.github.io/atsa/content/notes/notes_11.pdf) and notes on [basic time series concepts for multivariate time series](https://maryclare.github.io/atsa/content/notes/notes_12.pdf) have been posted.
 * Tuesday, 4/30/19